By Dr. Ida Hellander

 Single-payer advocates will have to fight to strengthen the single payer section of this bill, keep single payer in the bill at all (there will likely be attempts to strike it), get the necessary federal waivers and make single payer (aka “Green Mountain Care”) a reality.

-Dr. Ida Hellander is executive director of Physicians for a National Health Program.
+Drs.
+Himmelstein and Woolhandler are co-founders of Physicians for a National Health Program.